 A quick and all-inclusive guide on how to get around Athens by an Athenian.
-The pros and cons of metro, taxis, and cars.
+The pros and cons of using the metro, taxis, bikes, scooters, and cars.

-Getting around Athens is easy if you choose your mode of transportation carefully.
+Getting around Athens is straightforward if you carefully choose your mode of transportation.

 The golden rule is to stick to the metro -it’s by far the most reliable- and try to walk as much as possible.

-On the other hand, you should avoid buses and trolley buses because they are unreliable.
+On the other hand, you should avoid buses and trolleybuses as they tend to be untrustworthy.

-As for a car, you’ll only need it if you want to go to the beach for a swim or on an out-of-town trip.
+As for cars, you’ll only need one if you plan to visit the beach for a swim or take an out-of-town trip.

 Athens on Foot

-In Athens, you can walk most parts of the historic center on foot, 24 hours a day.
+In Athens, you can explore most of the historic center on foot, 24 hours a day.

-It’s the best way to enjoy the sights, such as taking a walk to the famous Acropolis, the well-known Ancient Agora of Athens, and the picturesque Plaka.
+Walking is the best way to enjoy the sights, such as the famous Acropolis, the Ancient Agora of Athens, and the picturesque Plaka.

 So pack comfortable shoes and get ready for some epic walks.

-On the contrary, if you plan to move away from the historic center, you should consider other transportation options.
+However, if you plan to move beyond the historic center, consider other transportation options.

 Athens by Public Transportation

-The public transport network covers most of Athens.
+Athens has a public transport network that covers most of the city.

-Among the means of urban rail transport, the metro is considered the most reliable and is highly recommended.
+Among the urban rail options, I highly recommend the metro as it is the most reliable.

 It offers three lines: green, blue, and red, and for your convenience, it’s advisable to choose these over buses and trolleybuses.

-Respectively, if you choose to stay outside the historic center, your Athens accommodation should be close to a metro station to save time.
+If you’re staying outside the historic center, ensure your accommodation is near a metro station to avoid the traffic and save precious time.

 The tram is also convenient, but its network is significantly smaller.